We are in the process of finding tips and tricks that help us find out how to make a small room look bigger.

 11. Add Mirrors To Make A Room Look Bigger

 This is a brilliant idea.
-Most people know to use mirrors to make a small room feel larger but how to incorporate it into a room without any light.
+Most people know to use mirrors to make a small room feel larger but using them in a room without any light is smart.

 If you want to see the full video of one of my favorite designers, check out the YouTube channel.